-A VA Health Services Research and Development Research Enhancement Award Program (REAP)
+A VA Health Services Research and Development Center of Innovation (COIN)

 To improve our understanding of the complex interactions between pain and associated chronic disease and behavioral health factors and to develop efficacious interventions that can reduce unnecessary pain and suffering and overall disease burden.

-Veterans and non-veterans with painful medical conditions, including, but not limited to chronic low back pain, diabetic peripheral neuropathic pain, and pain related to Multiple Sclerosis.
+Veterans with painful medical conditions, including, but not limited to chronic low back pain, diabetic peripheral neuropathic pain, and pain related to Multiple Sclerosis.

 For more information about the Center and our research program, please contact Lisa Carney at 203-932-5711, extension 2335.